PritiSheoran/AIW-Infra-Migration/Labfiles/module1-exercise1.md

         > **Note**: The Azure Migrate appliance may not have picked up your local keyboard mapping.
 Select the 'eyeball' in the password box to check that the password was entered correctly.

-1. In **Step 2: Provide Hyper-V host/cluster details**, click **Add discovery source** to specify the IP address or FQDN of the Hyper-V host/cluster and select the friendly name for the credentials to be used for the connection.
+1. In **Step 2: Provide Hyper-V host/cluster details**, click **Add discovery source** to specify the IP address or FQDN of the Hyper-V host/cluster

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Add discovery source' button.](Images/15-7-25-l1-26.png "Add discovery source")

 1. On the **Add discovery source** blade, provide the following details: